 Within the Code of Ethics you will find the standards and practices that form the foundation for conduct based on integrity.

-This is your guide to fulfilling your ethical and legal responsibilities as an employee of ABS or ABS Group.
+This is your guide to fulfilling your ethical and legal responsibilities as an employee of ABS and its affiliated companies.
 This document also establishes guidelines for interacting with one another as well as clients, stakeholders and competitors.
 We expect every member of our team to follow the Code.